Berlin-class replenishment ship: General characteristics

-The first two vessels of the class, Berlin and Frankfurt am Main are powered by two MAN Diesel 12V 32/40 diesel-engines, creating 14154 bhp with two reduction gears turning two controllable pitch five-bladed propellers and powering one bow thruster.
+The first two vessels of the class, Berlin and Frankfurt am Main are powered by two MAN Diesel 12V 32/40 diesel engines, creating 14154 bhp with two reduction gears turning two controllable pitch five-bladed propellers and powering one bow thruster.
 Bonn creates 14400 kW.
 They have four Deutz-MWM diesel generators.
 The three ships have a maximum speed of 20 kn and have an endurance of 45 days.
 The Berlin-class ships have a helipad aft and a hangar and can support two helicopters, either the Sea King or NH90 models which can be used for vertical replenishment.
 The vessels are equipped with radar and mine avoidance sonar and one of the radars is situated aft for use during helicopter takeoff and landing.

 The Berlin class are armed with four MLG 27 mm autocannon for anti-aircraft defence and four 12.7 mm machine guns.
 The MLG 27 replaced older Bofors 40 mm/70 guns.
 The vessels are also fitted for but not with Stinger surface-to-air missile (MANPADS) for point defence.
 The vessels have a complement of 159 plus 74 embarked.

 List of ships

 Construction and career

 In 1994, the German Navy sought to construct four replenishment vessels, built in two batches.
 The ships were designed to support United Nations operations overseas.
 However, the project was trimmed to one and the design was finalised in mid-1996.
 The first hull was ordered in October 1996.
 A second hull was authorized in June 1998.
 The hulls of the ships were built by Flensburger Schiffbau-Gesellschaft at their shipyard in Flensburg, Germany, with the electronic systems installed by Lürssen and the superstructure, final outfitting and sea trials done by Krögerwerft.
 The first ship, Berlin, completed construction in 2001 and was commissioned into the German Navy on 11 April 2001.
 The second vessel, Frankfurt am Main followed in 2002 and was commissioned on 27 May 2002.
-The third ship, Bonn, was ordered on 3 December 2008 with increased power and accommodations and was built at Pennewerft in Wolgast.
+The third ship, Bonn, was ordered on 3 December 2008 with increased power and accommodations and was built at Peenewerft in Wolgast.
 On 13 September 2013, Bonn was commissioned into service at Wilhelmshaven.

 In 2007, Frankfurt am Main performed trials with Finnish 14 m Jurmo-class landing craft.
 In 2020, Berlin operated with Standing NATO Maritime Group 2 (SNMG 2).